StamatisMatziounis/DeepTexturesTensorflow/README.md

 the linked layer-index values of the best image for that specific layer.
 Another example is the calculatedWeightedScore() function that implements the Algorithm required for the ruinsWeightAVG() function.

+  To create a new method, the weighted average 2 implementation **(multiInputtextures.py)** can be used as a template, by using its weights to eliminate or amplify the results of a feature set.
+This is not optimal, because when removing clean images, the possibility of unused images is present, and prevents possible performance gains.